 Having had a first-hand experience of being a consumer of Pakistan’s law office, I have noticed several problems that I feel can be easily solved with the incorporation of technology.
 It is very hard for people belonging to the lower class to seek legal aid – they usually have neither the contacts nor the financial resources to hire a decent and qualified attorney at law.
 They often end up getting exploited by lawyers either charging them extra money, or deceiving them by refusing to take their case seriously.
 By the end of the case, these people end up in a worse mental and financial condition than before.

-In order to fix this, the justice system can have a software or an app made, which consists of several attorneys’ information including their credentials, qualifications and estimated fee, and working hours.
+In order to fix this, the justice system can have a software or an mobile application made, which consists of several attorneys’ information including their credentials, qualifications and estimated fee, and working hours.
 This software or app can be made accessible to the public – especially the lower class, as they would easily be able to find lawyers who offer pro-bono cases and free legal advice too.

 Another problem faced by the public during their interaction with the judiciary system is the inconvenience of having to regularly take out time and arrange conveyance to be physically present at court.
 This often causes problems for people, especially the ones who are employed, as it becomes a hindrance that keeps them from managing time at their workplaces – it is also why most people avoid going to court at all.
 This can be sorted out by making court hearings more flexible in terms of presence, which can be done by using video-conferencing techniques in order to facilitate people who are employees.
 However, in case of this idea being implemented, it would be crucial to keep strict check and balance in order to keep this service limited for people who actually need it.